 If the good and the bad depend directly on the contingency, the practical is beautiful because it also depends on the needs of each of us.
 And in fact, the greater or lesser practicality of having electric cars can depend on several factors.

-First of all the driving needs: do you use the car only for short journeys?
-Well the EVs.
-The current state of the infrastructure does not allow me to say the same for those who need to go a long way.
+First of all, driving needs: do you only use the car for short journeys?
+EVs are good.
+The current state of the infrastructure does not allow me to say the same for those who need to travel a long way.

-Another parameter to consider?
+Other parameter to consider?
 The place where you live.
 And there is a positive paradox, which brings together two (apparent) opposites: those who live in modern cities can count on increasingly widespread networks of charging stations.
-Those who live in rural areas, on the other hand, will maximize the presence of a domestic charging station (perhaps combined with a renewable energy system).
+Those who live in rural areas, on the other hand, will maximize the presence of a home charging station (perhaps combined with a renewable energy system).

 Image of the car charging station taken from auto-doc.it